michel-leonard/C-Quadratic-Sieve/README.md

 - used to store relations and answers
 - uses a **height field** and a **parent pointer** for each tree node
-- a worst case is "less complex" than `1.44 * log2(number of entries)`
+- tree can store and retrieve keys in worst case `1.44 * log2 (number of entries)`
-- duplicate keys aren't possible in the tree, and keys remain sorted
 - this software implementation use **cint** as tree entries (or keys)
-- tested (and fast) with many more keys than quadratic sieve uses
+- tested and fast with many more keys than quadratic sieve uses

 **cint** and **AVL** are initially separate projects from the quadratic sieve.

 # The file main.c

-This file contains the factor function, the entry point of any factorization :
-- just 70 lines, so you can easily check the software structure
+This file  has just 70 lines, so you can easily check the software structure.
-- `inner_continuation_condition` function decide if sieving continue or stop
-- `outer_continuation_condition` function decide **after data analysis** if algorithm sieve again or returns

 # The file fac_utils.c

 The file contains utilities that are not specifically intended for a quadratic sieve :
-- `c_factor`, the front end factorizer that format the solution
+- `c_factor`, the front-end factorizer that format the solution
+- `is_prime_1062961`, a fast small primes generator
 - `log_computation`
 - `multiplication_modulo`
 - `power_modulo`